 Dents are the next step up in severity.
 The bumper has been pushed inward from an impact — maybe someone backed into you, a shopping cart hit you at speed, or you tapped a bollard while parking.
 The cost depends on the size of the dent, whether the paint cracked, and whether the dent can be popped out or needs filler work.

-Small dents under three inches with intact paint cost $200 to $400.
+Small dents with intact paint are the most affordable to fix.
 If the plastic bumper cover flexed but did not crack, and the paint did not chip, a technician may be able to use heat and pressure to reshape the plastic from behind.
-This is quicker and cheaper because it avoids the need for body filler and repainting.
+This is quicker and more affordable because it avoids the need for body filler and repainting.

-Larger dents or dents with paint damage cost $400 to $800.
-These require the traditional body repair approach — the dented area gets filled, sanded, primed, painted, and clear coated.
+Larger dents or dents with paint damage cost more because they require the traditional body repair approach — the dented area gets filled, sanded, primed, painted, and clear coated.
 If the dent is severe enough that the bumper cover is permanently deformed, the plastic itself may need to be reshaped with heat or filled with a flexible filler designed specifically for plastic bumpers.

 If you have a dent along with scratches or paint transfer from the other vehicle, our dent removal service covers the full repair — we handle the dent, clean up any paint transfer, and restore the finish.